ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-legend/index.md

 ## Constraints

+The legend width and height can be constrained using the `legend.maxWidth` and `legend.maxHeight` properties.

+By default, the legend width and height will be a percentage of the chart width and height depending on the legend's orientation.

-In addition to the width and height of the chart, the legend's layout is also affected by the amount of padding between and within the legend items.
+In addition to `maxWidth` and `maxHeight`, the legend's layout is also affected by the amount of padding between the legend items.
 For example, `legend.item.paddingX` controls the amount of padding between adjacent horizontal legend items:

 ```js
 legend: {